On noncontinuous bisymmetric strictly monotone operations: Abstract

 \section{Abstract}

-In this paper, we construct a bisymmetric, strictly increasing, symmetric binary operation $F$ on an interval which is not continuous.
-This answers a natural question in the study of bisymmetric and mean-type operations by showing that continuity may fail even for non-reflexive operations of the form
+We construct bisymmetric, strictly increasing binary operations on real intervals which are not continuous.
+This answers a natural question in the theory of bisymmetric and mean-type operations by showing that continuity may fail for non-reflexive operations of the form

-where $f$ is a bijection between an interval and a perfect, nowhere dense fractal-type set, and $\alpha,\beta>0$ with $\alpha+\beta\neq 1$.
-As a consequence, we also obtain a noncontinuous, associative, strictly increasing, symmetric operation on an interval.
-We generalize these constructions to the multivariate case.
+where $\alpha,\beta>0$ with $\alpha+\beta\neq1$.
+Our construction is based on a Cantor-type perfect set whose elements are linearly independent over a countable subfield of $\R$, which allows the generating function $f$ to map an interval bijectively onto a nowhere dense fractal-type set.

-We also prove a complementary result: if a symmetric, bisymmetric, strictly increasing operation is reflexive at the endpoints of an interval, then it must be continuous and coincide with a quasi-arithmetic mean on that interval.
+As a consequence we obtain a noncontinuous associative and strictly increasing operation on an interval.
+We also extend the construction to the multivariate case.
+In the opposite direction we prove that if a symmetric bisymmetric strictly increasing operation is reflexive at two points of an interval, then it is automatically continuous on the segment between them and coincides there with a quasi-arithmetic mean.